kwantton/Tietokannat_ja_web_ohjelmointi-dinerappthing/README.md

 - [x] possible for users to add comments and ratings
 - [x] admin can delete comments and ratings given by users (when they are clearly spam etc.)
 - [x] restaurant search (textbox search based on name OR place categories and description)
-- [x] rating list; top restaurants
+- [x] rating list; top restaurants, with another search box based on this list's restaurants' names
-- [x] a user can search restaurants from the SQL database based on words of the desription / name
 - [x] add timestamps after comments and ratings
 - [x] restaurant categories are stored in DB, fetched from DB, using both admin-managed custom categories and descriptions fetched from the Places API
 - [x] admin can toggle the visibility of each category (like 'asian' or 'thai') for each restaurant (i.e., admin can remove and reapply descriptions of each restaurant)